 We’ve got a ton of resources, including up-to-date documents in our exclusive library, informative webinars and emails, mentorship opportunities, and more.

 And of course, our semi-annual conferences are absolutely the best place for doctors and their teams to learn the tricks of the trade from those who have gone before—through hands-on, interactive, collaborative sessions with experts and colleagues.
-(Our next one is in Dayton in November—we hope to see you there!)
+(Our next one is in Atlanta in May—we hope to see you there!)

 Interested?
 Have more questions?
 Please feel free to review all the information on this website, or give us a call at (517) 484-1930.
 You can also apply for membership with the AAPPM online.